subhajitdey295/Python_Super_Stores_Sales/README.md

 # Syper_Stores_Sales_Using_Python

-✔ Objective: The primary objective of this analysis is to examine key factors influencing superstore sales and profitability, identify trends across categories, and derive data-driven insights using Python.
+✔ Project Objective: The primary objective of this analysis is to examine key factors influencing superstore sales and profitability, identify trends across categories, and derive data-driven insights using Python.

 ✔ Data Cleaning (Pandas and Numpy Library): Pandas was utilized for data manipulation, handling missing values, and structuring the dataset for effective analysis.
 NumPy was used for numerical computations, enabling efficient data processing and transformation.